profzei/NUC7i3BNH/Readme.md

 This repo contains information for getting macOS working on an **Intel NUC7i3BNH**.

-This EFI is built and tested on **Catalina 10.15.7**: for the moment I stick with Catalina since I need a machine as stable and reliable as possible as a daily driver.
+This EFI is built and tested on **Catalina 10.15.7**: for the moment I stick with Catalina (Supplemental + Security Update - Build 19H524) since I need a machine as stable and reliable as possible as a daily driver.
 However Big Sur compatibility should be fine (but untested).

 **This repository is for personal purposes**